lby-rgyyt/monorepo-template-main/Lab3/exercises.md

 ## Task 1 - oop.py

 1. Is MObject an abstract or a concrete class?
 Explain why:
-	- *edit your response*
+	- I think it is a concrete class, it just has no specific methods and attributes.
-1. The 'Image' class has commented code for a `__del__` method.
+2. The 'Image' class has commented code for a `__del__` method.
 What does this commented-out method do?
-	- *edit your response*
+	- This method is used to destroy the instance we created.
-1. What class does Texture inherit from?
+3. What class does Texture inherit from?
-	- *edit your response*
+	- Texture inherits from Image.
-1. What methods and attributes does the Texture class inherit from 'Image'?
+4. What methods and attributes does the Texture class inherit from 'Image'?
-	- *edit your response*
+	- Methods: constructor, getWidth(), getHeight(), getPixelColorR(), getPixels(), setPixelsToRandomValue()
+	- Attributes:  m_width, m_height, m_colorChannels, m_Pixels
-1. Do you think a texture should have a 'has-a' (composition) or 'is-a'(inheritance) relationship with 'Image'?
+5. Do you think a texture should have a 'has-a' (composition) or 'is-a'(inheritance) relationship with 'Image'?
 If you think it is a 'has-a' relationship, refactor the code.
 As long as you defend your decision in the response below it could be either--but defend your position well!
-	- *edit your response*
+	- I think a texture should have a 'has-a' relationship with 'Image'.
+That is, every images have their own texture.
+I will add a texture attribute to Image.
-1. I did not declare a constructor for Texture.
+6. I did not declare a constructor for Texture.
 Does Python automatically create constructors for us?
-	- *edit your response*
+	- Python do provide a default constructor.

 ## Task 2 - Singleton